Drop It And Drive

 Drop It and Drive

-- The law bans hand-held cellphone use except in an emergency and allows only for speakerphones and headsets that feature voice-activated or one-digit dialing.
+- The law allows only the use of hands-free devices with speakerphones or headsets and devices that feature voice-activated or one-digit dialing.

 - The law imposes stricter penalties following crashes in which electronic devices were being used at the time of collision.
 A crash causing great bodily harm can earn a driver up to one year in prison and a fatal crash can result in a prison sentence of up to three years.